function61/hautomo/pkg/ezstack/README.md

 Coordinator = [Handles network node management](https://www.zigbee2mqtt.io/information/zigbee_network.html#coordinator) (device asks to join the network), passes app-level messages to consumer (usually ezstack) ezstack = Starts all components, receives app-level messages and provides vendor-specific parsers (sometimes ZCL is not enough, so vendors invent their own formats...) to cleaner abstractions so your app can receive "new temperature measurement from sensor XYZ"

-There also exists `ezhub` ("Easy Zigbee hub") component which is a higher-level component meant to not just interact with Zigbee messaging, but to offer abstractions for sensor devices, light bulbs etc. and integrate with Home Assistant.
+There also exists `ezhub` ("Easy Zigbee hub", [separate README](ezhub/README.md)) component which is a higher-level component meant to not just interact with Zigbee messaging, but to offer abstractions for sensor devices, light bulbs etc. and integrate with Home Assistant.
 High-level logical view looks like this:

 ezhub
 -----

+Logical component interaction:

 ```
 ezhub